salsita/prism/docs/README.md

 }
 ```

 The asterisk in function defintion means that the function is generator. **redux-elm takes heavy assumption that all your Updater functions must be Generators**, this prejudice is especially very useful when working with side effects in the Updaters.
 We've already covered the part where we said that Updaters basically defines mutations of the Model.
 In other words the Updater function takes Model as the input and outputs new Model which has been somehow mutated.
-You might have spotted again the similarity with mathematical function.
+You might have spotted again a similarity with mathematical function.

 ```
 y = f(x);